Mccalabrese/Genoa/README.md

 The weather module uses Geoclue, which requires the **Google Maps Geolocation API** to find your laptop (since most laptops lack GPS).

 **You must enable Billing for this API.**
-*Don't panic: Google gives $200/month free credit.
-You will likely never pay a cent, but a card is required.*
+_Don't panic: Google gives $200/month free credit.
+This is many times more than my weather app will ever use, but a card is required.
+You will not be charged_

 1. Go to [Google Cloud Console](https://console.cloud.google.com).
 2. **Create a Project:** Name it "Arch-Weather".